Sweet Dog

 Yew (Taxus)Needles, bark and seed toxic even when dried; risk of sudden death.

-Sago palm / false sagoSold as an indoor "palm"; severe liver damage, the seeds above all.
+Sago palm / false sagoSold as an indoor "palm"; attacks the liver, the seeds above all.

-Castor beanThe seeds hold ricin, one of the most powerful plant poisons.
+Castor beanThe seeds contain ricin, one of the most powerful plant poisons there is.

-Lily of the valleyCardiotoxic for dogs as for cats; even the vase water counts.
+Lily of the valleyToxic to the heart, in dogs as in cats; even the vase water counts.

-Autumn crocusNicknamed the "dog killer"; colchicine with no antidote, several organs affected.
+Autumn crocusNicknamed the "dog killer"; colchicine with no antidote, several organs hit.

-Aconite, foxgloveOrnamental and wild, toxic to the heart and the nerves.
+Monkshood, foxgloveOrnamental and wild alike, toxic to the heart and the nerves.

-Serious to moderate toxicity (keep away and watch closely)
+Severe to moderate toxicity (move out of reach and watch closely)

-Rhododendron and azaleaA few leaves are enough: vomiting, heart rhythm disorders.
+Rhododendron and azaleaA few leaves are enough: vomiting, heart rhythm disturbances.

-Datura, brugmansiaVery toxic seeds; agitation, dilated pupils, possible seizures.
+Datura, brugmansiaSeeds highly toxic; agitation, dilated pupils, possible convulsions.

 Spring bulbs (tulip, daffodil, hyacinth)The dug-up bulb, mistaken for an onion, is the most dangerous part.